Elastic Graphs: Minimizing embedding energy

-is still tight.
-By Theorem~\ref{thm:maxflow-mincut}, we can extend this to the desired 5-term tight sequence.
-The edges not collapsed by~$f$, the image of $\psi \circ t$, and the edges where $\Fill_\psi$ is constant are all equal to the filling subgraph of~$G_2$. \end{proof}
+where $C$ is a weighted multi-curve and $T$ is a balanced train track, whose underlying graph is a subgraph of $W_1^0$ (and so $G_1$).
+Dropping $W_1^0$ gives the desired sequence.
+The edges not collapsed by~$f$, the image of $\psi \circ i \circ t$, and the edges where $\Fill_\psi$ is constant are all equal to the filling subgraph of~$G_2$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:emb-sf}, assuming Proposition~\ref{prop:partial-filling}] Immediate consequence of Proposition~\ref{prop:emb-sf-detail} and Lemma~\ref{lem:tight}. \end{proof}